bthate/botlib/README.rst

 | Welcome to BOTLIB, framework to program bots ! see https://pypi.org/project/botlib/

-| BOTLIB is placed in the public domain and contain no copyright or LICENSE, this makes BOTLIB truely free (pastable) code you can use how you see fit,
+| BOTLIB is placed in the public domain and contains no copyright or LICENSE, this makes BOTLIB truely free (pastable) code you can use how you see fit,

 installation is through pypi: